We audit registered training organisations (RTOs) against the conditions and standards outlined in the:

 VRQA Guidelines for VET Providers

 The VRQA Guidelines for VET Providers strengthen the quality of vocational education and training in Victoria.
-They address the gaps between Victoria's regulatory settings and national standards by including five key areas to provide for a nationally consistent approach to VET regulation:
+They address the gaps between Victoria's regulatory settings and national standards by including 6 key areas to provide for a nationally consistent approach to VET regulation:

 - Trainers, assessors and individuals working under supervision must hold the relevant training and assessment qualifications.